Falangism in Latin America: Puerto Rico

 Around the time of the Spanish Civil War, the Falange was heavily active amongst the 8,000 or so Spanish citizens on the island, with an official branch of the Falange organised in San Juan.
 This group officially disavowed any involvement in local politics, although it was scrutinised closely by the FBI during the Second World War.

 Two very minor Falangist groups have been active in the drive for Puerto Rican independence.
 The first of these was the Falange Boricua, who have claimed that they were banned on 7 May 2000 after leader Walter Lozano was arrested attempting to blockade U.S. military bases on the island.
 They have since been refounded as the Movimento Nacional Sindicalista de Puerto Rico.

+Primarily in online spaces like TikTok, X, and Telegram, there has been a resurgence in Puerto Rican Falangism.
+Most followers tend to see the United States "occupation" as an attempt to spread Masonry, Protestantism and de-Hispanicize the island.
+Nearly all of the followers of Falangism on the island seek reunification with Spain and believe the Black Legend has historically targeted the island.

 Venezuela

 Enrique Parra Bozo, who was noted for his admiration of Franco as well as his Catholicism and anti-communism, led the Partido Auténtico Nacionalista along Falangist lines.
 The group lent its support to the military regime of Marcos Pérez Jiménez and even attempted, though unsuccessfully, to nominate him as their candidate for the 1963 presidential election.

-A minor group, the Falange Venezolana, have been active in the 21st century and look to José Antonio Primo de Rivera, Ramiro Ledesma Ramos, Léon Degrelle and Corneliu Zelea Codreanu for their inspiration.
+A minor group, the Falange Venezolana, has been active in the 21st century and look to José Antonio Primo de Rivera, Ramiro Ledesma Ramos, Léon Degrelle, Ferenc Szálasi and Corneliu Zelea Codreanu for its inspiration.